kiva/backbone.siren/readme.md

     , forceUpdate: false  // Pass forceUpdate as an option into your .set() method and it will update the model, even if it fails validation
 }
 ```

+### Gotchas

+Note that since an entity's `rel` and `name` are relative to its parent, there is not a direct call for getting either of these from a Siren entity

 ### Backbone.Siren.Validate